emilzeta/DataVis_Final_Project/Updates.md

 March 28 beginning of class:

 I decided to work with a different data set and started making some static graphs.
 I then made a plotly interactive graph and put it up in a shiny App.

+March 28 end of class:

+I added a selectize input into my shiny app and started to make the reactive data set.
+I ended class with some issues with that reactive data set that I need to figure out.